Sessional Instructor/Lecturer Information

 For information regarding the Sessional Committee and how to join, please visit the Sessional Committee page.

-On May 1 of each year of 2017-2021 Collective Agreement, the University will contribute sufficient funds to establish and maintain twenty thousand dollars ($20,000) into an Information Technology and Professional Development Assistance Account for the benefit of sessional instructors who are not employed in a full-time capacity outside the bargaining unit, and who have taught at least four (4) courses in the previous teaching year.
-Upon application, qualified sessional instructors will be provided with up to four hundred dollars ($400) from this account to compensate for the use of personal information technology used to facilitate instruction in the previous teaching year or for professional development activities.
+On May 1 of each year of the 2021-2025 Collective Agreement, the University will contribute sufficient funds to establish and maintain twenty-five thousand dollars ($25,000) into an Information Technology and Professional Development Assistance Account for the benefit of sessional instructors who are not employed in a full-time capacity outside the bargaining unit, and who have taught at least four (4) courses or have taught less than four courses woth a total of four (4.00) sessional seniority credits or greater in the previous teaching year.
+Upon application, qualified sessional instructors will be provided with up to five hundred dollars ($500) from this account to compensate for the use of personal information technology used to facilitate instruction in the previous teaching year or for professional development activities.
 Should more than fifty (50) sessional instructors qualify for this compensation each will share proportionately from the account.

 Applications are due each year on January 15.
 CLICK HERE to view the application form